berkantkaplan/GDZ-DATATHON-2023/README.md

-The first work we did with my team at the GDZ Electric datathon competition.
+The first work I did with my team at the GDZ Electric datathon competition.